Academics

 • Wellness

 Grade 7 students began their year in Wellness learning about and participating in a variety of fitness activities.
-Since one goal of the Wellness program is to help students find ways to stay healthy throughout their lifetimes, students complete assessments that reveal their levels of fitness and give each student a benchmark from which to compare their scores throughout the year.
-Students will return to the fitness assessment during Spring Semester so
+Since one goal of the Wellness program is to help students find ways to stay healthy throughout their lifetimes, students completed assessments that revealed their current levels of fitness and gave each student a benchmark from which to compare their scores throughout the year.
+Students return to fitness assessments during the spring semester so they can see how the physical activities in which they participated throughout the year affected their fitness levels.

 Grade 8